adform/adform-tracking-ios-sdk/README.md

 ## 11. The use of SFSafariViewController

-By default Adform Traccking SDK uses a web view to send tracking information to the server, but it is possible to enable the use of SFSafariViewController for this.
+By default Adform Tracking SDK uses a web view to send tracking information to the server, but it is possible to enable the use of SFSafariViewController, which significantly improves tracking accuracy.
+Just a note, that according to Apple policies SFSafariViewController may not be hidden or obscured by other views or layers and as Tracking SDK runs in background, this could be a reason why app could be rejected in iTunes store during review.
 Example below shows you how to do it:

 ````objc